hxtpoe/gatling-seed.g8/README.md

-# A seed for performance tests
+# A Gatling🔫 giter8 seed for performance tests
 scala, sbt, gatling 3.3 with logback configured

 # Usage